Fiat 615: Diesel

-With high pressure, therefore a suitable diesel engine was developed by Fiat: a swirl chamber engine (Ricardo System) based on the 1.9 liter engine for the "big" Fiat in 1900 and the new SUV Fiat Campagnola (this engine was a bored out variant of the 1400 engine).
+With high pressure, therefore a suitable diesel engine was developed by Fiat: a swirl chamber engine (Ricardo System) based on the 1.9 liter engine for the Fiat 1900 and the new SUV Fiat Campagnola (this engine was a bored out variant of the 1400 engine).
 The new diesel engine (type 305) was later also available in either sedan 1400 from 1952 in addition to the Fiat 615 N (N = Nafta = Diesel) and one year in Fiat Campagnola and Fiat.
 Although the experiment of the Fiat 615 built 1.9 L gasoline engine proved to be stronger and with faster drive spurt, confined themselves to the diesel, the Type 615 N. Only Steyr in Austria until 1958 offered the Fiat 615 as gasoline, as Steyr 260 with its own 50 hp 2-litre gasoline engine from the car Steyr 2000.
 The Fiat 615 N was a very modern vehicle that, in Italy, initially had no competition.
 The export ran well at the beginning, missing, or half-hearted development left the Fiat 615 N (and especially its successor) over the years to become increasingly rare even in Italy.